 The Enterprise Investment Scheme provides for some significant income tax and capital gains tax reliefs for individual investors in unquoted trading companies.
-There are some very complex conditions which must be met for the tax reliefs to be given, so this helpsheet can only give a brief overview of how the various tax reliefs work.
+There are some very complex conditions that must meet for the tax reliefs given.
+So this help sheet can only give a brief overview of how the various tax reliefs work.

 - Essentially the investors claim tax relief according to the amount they invest in new shares issued by the company under the EIS scheme, known as EIS shares.